For even the most gifted marketers, natural intuition isn’t enough.

 Get Reading, Marketers!

-There are a lot of marketing books and there are more coming out all the time, but with this list, we’ll help make sure that your time is well spent on the best of the best.
+There are a lot of marketing and sales books and there are more coming out all the time, but with this list, we’ll help make sure that your time is well spent on the best of the best.

 Practice makes perfect, but use these books to make sure that the marketing you are putting into practice is as close to perfect as possible.